mauropalumbo75/pyqha/doc/_build/html/_sources/tutorial.rst.txt

 The second example shows how to fit the total energy of an hexagonal system, i.e. as a function of the lattice parameters :math:`(a,c)`.
 The input file (*fin*) contains three columns, the first two with the :math:`(a,c)` (in :math:`a.u.`) and the third one with the energies (in :math:`Ryd/cell`).
 Note that if the original data are as :math:`(a,c/a)`, as often reported, you must convert the :math:`c/a` values into :math:`c` values in the input file.
-The :py:func:`fitEtot` reads the input file and perform the fit using either a quadratic or quartic polynomial (as specified by the parameter *fitype*).
+The :py:func:`fitEtot` reads the input file and performs the fit using either a quadratic or quartic polynomial (as specified by the parameter *fitype*).

 .. literalinclude:: ../examples/example2/example2.py